jtcmedia/chocolatey-packages/prusaslicer/README.md

 PrusaSlicer is based on [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.

-### What language is it written in?

-All user facing code is written in C++, and some legacy code as well as unit tests are written in Perl.
-Perl is not required for either development or use of PrusaSlicer.

-The slicing core is the `libslic3r` library, which can be built and used in a standalone way.
-The command line interface is a thin wrapper over `libslic3r`.

 ### What are PrusaSlicer's main features?

 Key features are: